Alan Dershowitz: Politics

+On April 20, 2026, Dershowitz published an opinion piece in The Wall Street Journal saying he had registered as a Republican.

 Israel and the Middle East

 Dershowitz is a strong supporter of Israel.
-He self-identifies as both "pro-Israel and pro-Palestine," writing, "I want to see a vibrant, democratic, economically viable, peaceful Palestinian state existing side by side with Israel."
+He identifies as both "pro-Israel and pro-Palestine", writing, "I want to see a vibrant, democratic, economically viable, peaceful Palestinian state existing side by side with Israel."
 He has said, "were I an Israeli, I'd be a person of the left and voting the left".
-He also criticized President Obama's foreign policy stance toward Israel after the U.S. abstained from voting on United Nations Security Council Resolution 2334, which condemned Israel for building Israeli settlements in the occupied Palestinian territory.
+He also criticized President Obama's foreign policy stance toward Israel after the U.S. abstained from voting on United Nations Security Council Resolution 2334, which condemned Israel for building Israeli settlements in the occupied Palestinian territories.
 He has said, "I will not be a member of a party that represents itself through a chairman like Keith Ellison and through policies like that espoused by John Kerry and Barack Obama."

 Dershowitz had a contract to provide advice to Joey Allaham, a lobbyist working for the Qatari government.
 In January 2018, Dershowitz questioned claims that Qatar funds terrorist groups, including Hamas, which is designated as a terrorist organization by several countries, including Israel, the U.S., and the European Union.
 Dershowitz wrote, "Qatar is quickly becoming the Israel of the Gulf States, surrounded by enemies, subject to boycotts and unrealistic demands, and struggling for its survival."

 Dershowitz has engaged in public debates with several other commentators, including Meir Kahane, Noam Chomsky, and Norman Finkelstein.
 After former U.S. President Jimmy Carter published his book Palestine: Peace Not Apartheid (2006)—which argues that Israel's control of Palestinian land is the primary obstacle to peace—Dershowitz challenged Carter to a debate at Brandeis University.
-Carter declined, saying, "I don't want to have a conversation even indirectly with Dershowitz.
+Carter declined, saying: "I don't want to have a conversation even indirectly with Dershowitz.
 There is no need to debate somebody who, in my opinion, knows nothing about the situation in Palestine."
 Carter did address Brandeis in January 2007, but only Brandeis students and staff were allowed to attend.
 Dershowitz was invited to respond on the same stage only after Carter had left.
-He authored an editorial in the Israeli newspaper The Jerusalem Post accusing Alice Walker of bigotry for refusing to have her novel The Color Purple published by an Israeli firm.